lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_S_node_with_props_P_string_array_EXISTS 1
 ```

+`string-array`s are handled similarly to `array` and `uint8-array`: Instead of _integer_ literals, the devicetree generator produces _initializer expressions_ in braces whose elements are _string_ literals.
+The macro with the suffix `_LEN` defines the number of elements in the array.

+For each element and its position _n_ within the array, the generator also produces the macros `_IDX_n` like we've seen for properties of type `string` - except that the generator won't produce `_FOREACH` macros for the characters within each string literal.
+Instead, several `_FOREACH` macros (hidden in the snippet) are generated that expand an expression for each element in the array _at compile time_.

 No macros are generated in case the property does not exist in the devicetree.

 #### `enum`

-For enumerations, the generator produces the same macros as it would for the corresponding base type, e.g., `int` or `string`, and in addition it generates `_ENUM` macros that indicate the position within th enumeration (and some more for `string`s).
+For enumerations, the generator produces the same macros as it would for the corresponding base type, e.g., `int` or `string`, and in addition it generates `_ENUM` macros that indicate the position within the enumeration (and some more for `string`s).

 For our enumeration `enum-int` with the allowed values _100_, _200_, and _300_, the generator produced the following macros for the selected value _200_: